holidaycereal/notation.nvim/README.md

 - exactly enough information to keep in your brain at once

 ## installation & setup
-- via any plugin manager e.g. lazy.nvim, Plug
+- via any plugin manager e.g. `lazy.nvim`, `Plug`
-- put this in `init.lua`: `require('notation')` (or put it inside a lua block if you use `init.vim`)
+- put this in `init.lua`: `require('notation')`
 - later in the file: `vim.cmd("colorscheme notation")`

-actually, if you like to switch dark/light mode a lot like me, you might want to do something similar to what i have:
+if you like to switch dark/light mode a lot like me, you might want to do something similar to what i have:

 ```lua
 function theme_from_gtk()